Following are advanced options for configuring SoliCall Pro.

 Removing ambient human voices

 If you suffer from ambient noise that contains human voices, e.g. other people talking around you, we recommend to activate the Reference-Based noise reduction algorithm to aggressively attenuate the ambient human voices.
 In order to do so, you should connect a second microphone to your PC.
-You can use a simple USB dongle connected to a microphone.
+You can use, for example, a USB dongle connected to a microphone or any other type of USB microphone.

 Place the second microphone (a.k.a. “reference microphone”) at least 1 meter away from you and facing the source of noise.
 Then, open the advanced options menu, enable RNR and select the second/reference microphone.